 How To Upload An SVG File To Cricut Design Space

 Now that you know where to get free SVG files your next step is learning how to upload them into your design software.
 I personally use a Cricut cutting machine.
-You learn how to upload images (including SVG files) to your Cricut here.
+You learn how to upload images (including JPG, PNG and SVG files) to your Cricut here.

 What To Cut With Your Cricut